Culture Patch for Organ-on-a-Chip

-These culture patches are designed to be easily integrated in modular Organ-on-Chip platforms.
-A culture patch is a system of monolayer nanofibers deposited on a patterned microframe.
-Its morphology and composition perfectly mimic the in-vivo extracellular matrix.
-Typically, this solution offers the possibility to recreate tissue organization, cell-cell interactions, extracellular matrix influence and physiological responses in a more in vivo-like environment.
+This culture patch is a system of monolayer gelatin nanofibers deposited on a patterned PEGDA microframe, with an optional collagen/laminin membrane.
+Its structure and composition perfectly mimics the in-vivo extracellular matrix.
+This solution offers the possibility to recreate tissue organization, cell-cell interactions, extracellular matrix influence and physiological responses in a more in vivo-like environment.

-It is compatible with traditional culture dishes, multi-wells, Boyden chambers and advanced Organ-on-chip platforms developed by Mesobiotech.
+Compatible with traditional culture dishes, multi-wells, Boyden chambers and advanced organ-on-a-chip platforms developed by MesoBioTech.

 |Nanofiber diameter||100-500 nm|

 1x Culture patch

 The culture patch comes sterile and has to be stored in dry conditions, without direct exposition to the sunlight at room temperature (15-25 °C).